-A vaccine against coroavirus may be ready by year-end, the head of the World Health Organisation said on Tuesday, without elaborating.
+A vaccine against the coronavirus may be ready by the end of the year, the head of the World Health Organisation said on Tuesday.

-WHO Director-General Tedros Adhanom Ghebreyesus called for solidarity and political commitment by all leaders to ensure equal distribution of vaccines when they become available.
+WHO Director General Dr Tedros Adhanom Ghebreyesus called for solidarity and political commitment by all leaders to ensure equal distribution of vaccines when they become available.

 "We will need vaccines and there is hope that by the end of this year we may have a vaccine.
-There is hope," Dr Tedros said in closing remarks to the WHO's Executive Board meeting that examined the global response to the pandemic.
+There is hope," Dr Tedros told the WHO's executive board meeting that examined the global response to the pandemic.

-The EU health regulator has launched a real-time review of a Covid-19 vaccine developed by US drugmaker Pfizer and Germany's BioNTech, it said on Tuesday, following a similar announcement for rival AstraZeneca's jab last week.
+The EU health regulator has launched a review of a Covid-19 vaccine developed by US drug maker Pfizer and Germany's BioNTech, it said on Tuesday, after a similar announcement for rival AstraZeneca's treatment last week.

-"Especially for the vaccines and other products which are in the pipeline, the most important tool is political commitment from our leaders especially in the equitable distribution of the vaccines," Dr Tedros said."We need each other, we need solidarity and we need to use all the energy we have to fight the virus," he said.
+"Especially for the vaccines and other products that are in the pipeline, the most important tool is political commitment from our leaders especially in the equitable distribution of the vaccines," Dr Tedros said.